USAJOBS/help-center/how-to/application/view.md

 ### View the job or application status

 Each job is labeled with a status to indicate its progress through the federal application process.
 These statuses will tell you if the job announcement is accepting applications, reviewing applications, canceled, or if hiring is complete.
-[Understand the different application statuses](../status/).
+[Understand the different job statuses](../status/).

 You will also see the dates you have applied or updated your application for each job announcement.

-### Finish or Update your application
+### Finish or edit your application

 Depending on the status of your job application, and if the job is still accepting applications, you may see a button to **Finish My Application** or **Edit My Application**.

-You may need to [continue an application](../continue/), if it’s still in progress and you haven’t submitted it yet.
+You may need to [finish an application](../continue/), if it’s still in progress and you haven’t submitted it yet.

-You may need to [update an application](../update/) if it was rejected as incomplete or if the job is still open and you want to add more information.
+You may need to [edit an application](../update/) if it was rejected as incomplete or if the job is still open and you want to add more information.

 ### Archive